-Purchasing Bulletin - An electronic publication posted weekly by the Purchasing Division on its website advertising purchases expected to exceed \$25,000 for all agencies under the Purchasing Division's jurisdiction.
+Purchasing Bulletin - An electronic publication made available on the Vendor Self-Service portal (VSS) as part of the wvOASIS system is used to advertise purchases expected to exceed \$25,000 for all agencies in West Virginia's state government.

 Release - A written agency order to the contractor authorizing quantities of commodities and/or services to be delivered all in accordance with the terms, conditions, and prices stipulated in the original contract.